MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 * refactored to remove overlayLoading component
 * I noticed that one of the layout actions kept dispatching, I checked in profile main to find a memory leak and went to apply singleton pattern against initLoadOnScrollBottomSub

+## Turn card to library
+* I found it suprisingly easy to turn a card to a library

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards
 * I see your convetions for naming .html and .scss how can I get the @angular-eslint/schematics to work